![]() |

 Yes, I was lucky.
 I had private insurance through my wife's employer.
 However,

-Medicare does cover the kidney & soon will cover the pancreas.
-For the
+Medicare does cover the kidney & pancreas.

 Do you have any suggestions for us just getting started?